Getting Started with ESPHome and Home Assistant¶

 Assuming you created your first configuration file with the wizard, let’s take a quick tour of the ESPHome Dashboard interface.

 On the front page you will see all configurations for nodes you created.
-For each file, there are three basic actions you can perform:
+For each file, there are a few basic actions you can perform:

-SHOW LOGS: With this command you can view all the logs the node is outputting.
-If a USB device is connected, it will attempt to use the serial connection.
+LOGS: With this command you can view all the logs the node is outputting.
+If a USB device is connected, you can choose to use the serial connection.
 Otherwise it will use the built-in OTA logs.

 The configuration files for ESPHome can be found and edited under